collabnix/dockerlabs/beginners/dockerfile/Dockerfile-add.md

 -rw-------    1 root     root        195979 Jan  1  1970 master
 ```

-RUN Commands lets you untar a file directly from a link or location and copy to the image.
+ADD Command lets you to untar a file directly from a link or location and copy to the container.